Cyclic sieving phenomena for trees and tree-rooted maps: Connections with earlier work

 Conversely, we can translate some of our results in terms of non-crossing matchings.
-One example is Theorem~\ref{thm:ext}, which translates into a nice CS phenomenon for non-crossing matchings containing the pair $(2n,1)$.
+One example is Theorem~\ref{thm:ext}, which translates into a nice cyclic sieving phenomenon for non-crossing matchings containing the pair $(2n,1)$.